ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 6.3.4 Manage Blacklisted Words (Create, Update, Activate, Deactivate)
+**Create/Update**
+Using MOSIP, only Zonal Admin will create/update the Blacklisted words by providing all the mandatory data and processes it.
+This is also configured as a backend process.
+The blacklisted words database is created before updating the blacklisted words.
+Zonal Admin can add only one word at a time and not more than one .
+The system validates the user’s privileges  and allows to create the words in the database after successful validation.
+During validation, if system does not find the provided data or the respective user’s privileges, then the system provides an error notification.
 #### 6.3.5 Manage Registration Center Types (View) [**[↑]**](#table-of-content)
 #### 6.3.6 Manage Machine Types (View)
 #### 6.3.7 Manage Machine Specifications (View) [**[↑]**](#table-of-content)